chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 {% gallery %}
 {% image './soh2023-cover.jpg' | toRoot, "A logo for the State of HTML, with HTML written in bright blocky letters, slanted, contained inside a pair of colourful chevrons that go from yellow to orange to midnight purple.
 In the background, some stylised slashes extend past the chevrons and are filled with a progressive electric green to indigo gradient.", "", { ratio: "600/600", group: true } %}
-{% image '/' + assets.images + '/designs/' + htmlShirtData.slug + '.jpg', "A rework of the logo for the survey rearranged to look like an old blank VHS tape, on a black t-shirt.", 'Get yours at <a href="'+htmlShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
+{% image '/' + assets.images + '/designs/' + htmlShirtData.img, "A rework of the logo for the survey rearranged to look like an old blank VHS tape, on a black t-shirt.", 'Get yours at <a href="'+htmlShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
 {% endgallery %}

 This logo is also animated, as a treat.
 Click to restart the animation.